wesinator/windows-dev-docs/hub/powertoys/advanced-paste.md

 ### Paste as .html file

 **Paste as .html file** enables you to paste html data stored in your clipboard as a .html file with an auto-generated file name.
-This is especially useful for saving a part of a web-page from a browser - including links, formatted text and images.
+This is especially useful for saving a part of a webpage from a browser - including links, formatted text and images.
 You can optionally set a quick key shortcut in settings.

 Sample input: